hazelcast/hazelcast/hazelcast-documentation/src/MemcacheClient.md

 ?>
 ```

-Notice that Memcache client is connecting to `10.20.17.1` and using port`5701`.
-Java client code sample with SpyMemcached client:
+Notice that Memcache client connects to `10.20.17.1` and uses port`5701`.
+Here is a Java client code example with SpyMemcached client:

 ```java
 MemcachedClient client = new MemcachedClient(